 How to Cite Bible Verses in APA 7

 APA is the American Psychological Association citation style for science subjects like psychology and physics.
-In APA format, you only need to worry about how to cite Bible verses in the text itself.
-You don’t need to include classical literature, like the New King James Version of the Bible, in the references.
+In APA 7 format, you now need to cite the Bible, like the New King James Version of the Bible, in-text and in the reference list.
 Curious about citing the Bible in APA?
 Let’s see how it is done.

 APA Bible In-Text Citation

-The APA quote citation indicates the book chapter, verse and translation.
+The APA quote citation indicates the translation, year and book chapter, verse.
 Follow these examples to understand how to quote the Bible in APA style.

 How to Cite Bible Verses in Chicago/Turabian Style